6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 of the [a] new covenant,

-God empowered the gospel team to be sufficient ministers of the New Covenant (Jer 31:31, 33).
+God empowered the gospel team to be sufficient ministers of the New Covenant (prophesied in Jer 31:31, 33).
 The implication is that the gospel team’s opponents were ministers of the Old Covenant.

 The Greek word for “new” means new in quality.
 The emphasis is on the word “new,” which does not mean new in time but new in kind.
-The New Covenant is completely new and better from the old and obsolete Mosaic law.
-The dynamics of the New Covenant was dramatically different from the Old Covenant.
+The New Covenant is completely new and better from the old and obsolete Mosaic Law.
+The dynamics of the New Covenant were dramatically different from the Old Covenant.

 not of the letter but of the Spirit;